rotundasoftware/backbone-courier/README.md

 The `messageName` and `source` parts of the hash key interpreted in exactly the same way as in the `onMessages` hash.

 The value of `newMessage` determines the message that is passed to the view's parent.
 It is often desirable to add additional specificity to a message as it bubbles up to a new, larger context.
-For example, "selected" might become "resourceSelected" as it moves from a resource view to a parent composite view that contains resources as well as other items.
+For example, "selected" might become "resourceSelected" as it moves from a resource view to a larger parent view that contains resources as well as other items.
 Also, it is sometimes desirable to change some of the application defined data in `message.data`, either to add additional specificity or to remove data that should remain private to lower levels of the view hierarchy.

 * If you do not want to change the message at all before passing it up the hierarchy, specify the string `"."` (a single period) as the value for `newMessage`.
 * If you would like to change the name of the message, but keep the application defined data the same, specify the new name for the message as the value for `newMessage`.